XanaduAI/strawberryfields/doc/code/sf_circuitspecs.rst

-sf.circuitspecs
+sf.compiler
 ===============

-.. currentmodule:: strawberryfields.circuitspecs
+.. currentmodule:: strawberryfields.compiler

 .. warning::

     Unless you are a Strawberry Fields developer, you likely do not need to use these classes directly.

-.. automodapi:: strawberryfields.circuitspecs
+.. automodapi:: strawberryfields.compiler
     :no-heading:
     :include-all-objects: